ScottCoffin/bayesian-flow-network-for-chemistry/README.md

 ## Pre-trained Model

-You can find pretrained models in [release](https://github.com/Augus1999/bayesian-flow-network-for-chemistry/releases).
+You can find pretrained models in [release](https://github.com/Augus1999/bayesian-flow-network-for-chemistry/releases) or on our [🤗Hugging Face model page](https://huggingface.co/suenoomozawa/ChemBFN).

 ## Dataset Handling